Smarker/portfolio/README.md

 ## Known Issues

+* Refresh of a page results in 404
 * CSS transitions on nav do not display on browsers other than firefox.
-* About page images load too slowly

 ## Next Enhancements

-* Create projects page
-* Finish writing blog post and add images
 * Show blog post preview
+* Add post about chattybot and remove most details not needed from its readme
 * Clean up webpack files
 * Add https